jesperpjohansson/nobrakes-dev/README.md

 > [!NOTE]
 > Although the API is functional, `nobrakes` is still in its **development phase**; hence:
+> - The package is not yet available on PyPI.
 > - The API should not yet be considered stable.
 > - Breaking changes may occur without prior notice or appropriate versioning.
 > - Documentation may be incomplete and contain errors.
-> - The package is not yet available on PyPI.
+> - Contributing guidelines may be incomplete and contain errors.
+> - Code of Conduct may be incomplete and contain errors.

 > [!IMPORTANT]
 > `nobrakes` is an independent project and **is not affiliated with, endorsed by, or